 Extensions, Extenuating Circumstances Applications, and Education Access Plans#

 Note that ANU policy requires the circumstances to have a severe impact and must be relevant to the assessment type, and lists a number of reasons that are explicitly not allowed.
-For illnesses, such definitely inadmissible reasons include, but are not restricted to:
+For illnesses, such definitely inadmissible reasons include mild illness – a cold, mild virus, sore throat, cramping, mild gastro-intestinal infections, feeling out of sorts etc. Our homework tasks are due 12 weeks after the first is released - so even a severe but temporary illness may not qualify for an extension.

-If you have ongoing health issues that affect your ability to work on assignments, you may need to apply for an Education Access Plan (EAP, see below).
+If you have ongoing health issues that affect your ability to work on assignments on a more chronic basis, you may need to apply for an Education Access Plan (EAP, see below).

 Extenuating Circumstances Applications#